gvwilson/sensibleadventures/nardica/nardica.md

 and set it on the to-do rack that lined the wall behind the workbench.
 "How 'bout these?"

-The box she passed to Iffy opened to reveal small balls made of fractal carbon fiber with rotors the size of Iffy's fingernails in each corner.
+The box she passed to Iffy opened to reveal squares woven from fractal carbon fiber, each the size of her nature book and as thin as half a dozen pages together.
+It took her a second to realize that the little grommets patterned across the squares were rotors.
-They were obviously drones,
+The sheets were drones,
 but not any kind that Iffy recognized.
-She pulled one free of its hard foam bed and turned it over in her hands.
+She turned one over in her hands.
 "Dunno," she admitted.

-"Us neither,"
+"How d'you switch it on?"

+"No idea,"
 Honesty's First said cheerfully.
-"But lookee."
-She flicked the top of the tiny dronelet with her fingernail as if shooing away a bug and let go of it.
-With a barely perceptible whir, its rotors spun into action to keep it floating exactly where it had been.
-When Honesty's First tapped its side, it drifted toward Iffy.

-"Best guess is they's fer some kinda game," she said.
+"Best guess is they was fer some kinda game."

 "Shaw,"
 her Second said,
 looking up from the machine she had spent the last three months trying to reassemble.
 "They's too fine made jarra game.
-I's fer they bin up some kinda survey work from back as settlement times."
+I's fer they bin up some kinda survey mappin'."

 "Mebbe,"
 Honesty's First admitted.